Australasian Sleep Association (ASA)

 A company limited by guarantee, ASA is run by a Board of Directors, consisting of elected members of the Association.

-"The mission of the Australasian Sleep Association (ASA) is to lead and promote sleep health & sleep science across Australia and New Zealand and to advance the professional interests of its members."
+"The mission of the Australasian Sleep Association (ASA) is to lead and promote sleep health and sleep science in Australia and New Zealand and to facilitate the professional development of its members by providing education and training, fostering research and establishing clinical standards within the field."

 In order to achieve its Mission, the ASA will:

-- Promote Education and Training in sleep health & sleep science within its membership and the other health related professions
+- Promote Education and Training in sleep health and sleep science within its membership and the other health related professions

 - Foster Research in sleep health and sleep science